Last updated: 26.11.2020 / 16 pm

 There are travel restrictions for many countries.
 These travel restrictions are issued by the Federal Ministry of the Interior (BMI).
 Prior to travelling to Germany, please have a look on the website of the BMI in order to find out which regulations apply for your country.
 Entry to Germany is possible from: EU member states, Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom.
-Further countries where the epidemiological situation makes an entry to Germany possible.
-Please find here the corresponding list.
+Other countries in which the epidemiological situation makes entry to Germany possible can be found in this corresponding list.
 Entering from other countries is only possible in case of a valid reason.

-Travel warnings from the Ministry of Foreign Affairs Germany
+Travel warnings from the German Federal Foreign Office

 There are currently travel warnings for Germans concerning the following EU-countries:

 Austria: All Austria, except the municipality of Jungholz (Tyrol) and Kleinwalsertal/the municipality of Mittelberg (Vorarlberg)